dagahren/Evomics/readme.md

 It may take a short while to get the graphics presented on your screen so be a bit patient here.

 * Next, choose the fastq file you want to investigate.
-In this case select the gzipped fastq file called bartonella_illumina.fastq in the quality\_control directory.
+In this case select the gzipped fastq file called **bartonella_illumina.fastq** in the quality\_control directory:

+Open->workshop_materials/quality_control/bartonella_illumina.fastq

 Once you have selected the file, fastqc will start running (it will take a few minutes so a short break is a good idea).